|

 Over

-the night the weather had cleared, and we awoke to a mostly cloudless
+the night the bad weather cleared out, and we awoke to a mostly

-sky.
+cloudless sky.
 Perfect for my ascent of Bromley Mountain this morning.
-Within

-two miles I was at the summit where the summit station of the Big
+Within two miles I was at the summit where the summit station of

-Bromley Chair Lift was located, along with an observation tower
+the Big Bromley Chair Lift was located, along with an observation

-with splendid views in all directions now that the weather had cleared.
+tower with splendid views in all directions - now that the weather

-Continuing on, I passed Mad Tom Shelter soon after Mad Tom Notch.
+Continuing on, I passed Mad Tom Shelter and then soon after - Mad

-The term "notch" is used in the northern three states
+Tom Notch.
+The term "notch" is used in the northern three

 refers to something more deep and severe than some of the "Gaps"